mewakinHub/Redis-Term-Research/README.md

    - Redis snapshot backup dump on process exit
    - Redis snapshot restoration on process start
    - Redis obsolete cache prevention system by listening to changes in database
+   - Invalid system variables prevention
    - Our own Sharp compression level calculation algorithm using image metadata with variables tweaked using our own testing
-   - Invalid compression variables prevention
    - Sharp image compression, resulting in faster response time and page render time